apizzo1/sql-challenge/README.md

     * ERD_PH_Employees_db.png - image of the entity relationship diagram
     * Table_Schema.sql - file containing the schema needed to create database tables
     * Data_Analysis.sql - file containing all database queries performed
-    * Bonus_SQL - jupyter notebook containing visualizations from the database.
-Note: the database connection will require the pgAdmin username and password to connect.
+    * Bonus_SQL - jupyter notebook containing database visualizations.
+Note: the SQL Alchemy database connection will require the pgAdmin username and password to connect.
 These were saved in a config.py file, which was not uploaded to this repository.
-To replicate this, the user would need to create a config.py file, stored in the same folder as the jupyter notebook with the following format:
+To replicate this, the user would need to create a config.py file, stored in the same folder as the jupyter notebook file, with the following format:

 username = "your pgAdmin username"